FREQUENTLY ASKED QUESTIONS

 To ensure participant safety amidst COVID-19, KBC will be held online.
 Following this change, presentations will be done live through Zoom where a random generator chooses the order.
 While participants are presenting, it will be the KBC staff member having control over the slides to prevent any further modifications to the slides.
 Competitors are expected to prepare for crossfire Q&A as other teams are presenting.
 More information regarding the format can be found in the rubric and rulebook.

 KBC has decided to accept international applicants starting from the Fall 2021 competition.
 The KBC Executive Committee does not expect foreign competitors to face any difficulties or differences, for the competition will be held online.
 Domestic and international participants will be judged by the same judges with identical judging criteria and rules.
-International participants should keep in mind that they are expected to adhere to deadlines and competition schedules in KST and that payments must be made in KRW.

 During the online competition, each team will be allotted a 7-minute question and answer session, which will be facilitated through the "raise hand" function on Zoom.
 The judges will have the option to use the entire 7 minutes for their Q&A session.
 However, if the judges finish their questioning before the 7 minutes are up, the remaining time will be given to the opposing team to ask questions.
 The team answering the questions will have the discretion to choose whose question to answer.
 In the event of the Loser's Bracket, teams will be given a 5-minute question and answer session, along with 5 minutes of presentation time.